ashwin-pc/material-framework/src/Readme.md

     <label>Label for above input</label>

 2. Change color of button by giving it an id or class and setting its background-color & color attributes.
+3. add class full to the form to set text box, text area, select options to full form width.
-3. The form by default has no margins.
+4. The form by default has no margins.
 Set a margin attribute to the form class if necessary.

 #### Elements supported
 - [x] Text input with Label